-- The EU should pursue linking to improve cost-effectiveness of the emissions reduction under the ETS via price convergence. - $\circ$ The EU should pursue linking to reduce the risk of carbon leakage for ETS sectors - The EU should pursue linking to support liquidity in the EU carbon market.
+- $\circ~$ The EU should pursue linking to increase access to mitigation options for the ETS sectors. - The EU should pursue linking to improve cost-effectiveness of the emissions reduction under the ETS via price convergence. - The EU should pursue linking to reduce the risk of carbon leakage for ETS sectors - The EU should pursue linking to support liquidity in the EU carbon market. - The EU should pursue linking to reinforce its leadership on global carbon pricing and climate change mitigation as well as to expand cooperation with third countries.